-One of the great experience of travelling in Malaysia is a great network of freeways connecting major cities of the country.
+One of the great experiences of travelling in Malaysia is a great network of freeways connecting major cities of the country.

 In the last couple of years, I have driven around twenty times to Genting Highlands on various occasions and absolutely enjoyed the drive to the top of hill resorts climbing around 1800m.